 In theory, yes.
 Depending on location, the rules differ on when tenants are bound to start making up back rent.

 In many states and localities, rules about paying back rent are ambiguous, essentially saying “work with your tenant to reach a reasonable repayment schedule”.

 No matter what the laws say, tenants can’t pay you money they don’t have.
 Evicting a tenant will ensure you won’t ever be paid back rent.
 So, as long as they’re able and willing to chip away at their debt, we feel that working with people who are behind is a pragmatic and humane way to handle this situation that’s hard for everyone.

 We suggest developing an agreement that outlines the terms for payment of delinquent rent.
-You may refer to this sample agreement on the Department of Housing and Urban Development website.
+You may refer to this sample agreement from the Department of Housing and Urban Development.

 An Example – Seattle’s Rent Repayment Guidelines: